MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 # Connections (preview) overview

 Connections are the key to enable data sharing to and from Customer Insights.
 Each connection establishes data sharing with a specific service.
 Connections are the foundation to [configure 3rd party enrichments](enrichment-hub.md) and [configure exports](export-destinations.md).
 The same connection can be used multiple times.
-For example, one connection to Dynamics 365 Marketing works for multiple exports.
+For example, one connection to Dynamics 365 Marketing works for multiple exports and one Leadspace connection can be used for several enrichments.

 Go to **Admin** > **Connections** to create and view connections.